rjsmethurst/snitch/README.md

 <img align="left" width="350" src="/images/snitch_logo.001.jpeg">

 Code to conduct Bayesian inference of star formation histories using measured emission and absorption features of a galaxy or IFU spectra.
-This code is described in Smethurst et al. (2018; in prep) and we encourage all users to read that paper before using this code.
+This code is described in Smethurst et al. (2018; in prep - see [here](https://trac.sdss.org/attachment/wiki/MANGA/Projects/agn_gradients/snitch.pdf) for SDSS members) and we encourage all users to read that paper before using this code.

 ## Prerequisites